JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/1_Public_private_and_consortium_blockchains.md

 So for the node increasing the public blockchain will be slower than private blockchain.

 ## Public blockchain is trustless network.
-In private blockchain, participants must not trust one another.
+In private blockchain, participants must trust one another(Owner of the network).
 Question: why can not trust other perticipants in private blockchain?
 Answer:Because in a private blockchain, the validity of records cannot be independently verified as the integrity of a private network relies on the credibility of the authorized nodes.